amoghskulkarni/Dataquest/Data_scientist/2_Data_analysis_and_visualization/1_Getting_started_with_NumPy/README.md

        [  1.98600000e+03,              nan,              nan,              nan,   5.00000000e-01]])
 ```

-NumPy's `genfromtxt()` cannot read the datafileds which are strings, so it uses `nan` to represent
+NumPy's `numpy.genfromtxt()` cannot read the datafileds which are strings, so it uses `nan` to represent
 them.
-When the values are not available, it uses `na`.
+When the values are not available, it uses `na`. `nan` and `na` values are types of missing data.

 9. Reading in data properly
 ---------------------------

 Our data wasn't read in properly, which resulted in NumPy trying to convert strings to floats, and nan values.
-We can fix this by specifying in the `genfromtxt()` method that we want to read in all the data as **strings**.
+We can fix this by specifying in the `numpy.genfromtxt()` method that we want to read in all the data as **strings**.
 While we're at it, we can also specify that we want to skip the header row of `world_alcohol.csv`.

+`skip_header` parameter takes an integer value, which tells numpy to ignore those many lines from the top as the \
+header for the data.

+`U75` specifies that we want to read in each value as a `75` byte `unicode` data type.

 ```python
 # U75 specifies the data is in unicode string